How to Choose the Right MRI Wheelchair for Your Facility

 Why MRI Compatibility Matters

-Risks of Using Non-MRI Safe Wheelchairs
+Risks of Using MR Unsafe Wheelchairs

 Compliance with MRI Safety Standards